8 dead in shooting at railyard serving Silicon Valley

 The shooting took place around 6:30 a.m. at a light rail facility in San Jose next door to the sheriff’s department and across a freeway from the airport.
 The facility is a transit control center that stores trains and has a maintenance yard.

+Sheriff’s spokesman Deputy Russell Davis said the attack resulted in “multiple major injuries.”

-Davis said he did not know the type of weapon used or whether the gunfire happened indoors or outdoors.
-He said the victims include VTA employees.
+He did not know the type of weapon used or whether the gunfire happened indoors or outdoors.
+He said the victims included VTA employees.
 Authorities did not release any of the victims’ names.

-“A horrible tragedy has happened today, and our thoughts and love go out to the VTA family,” VTA Chairman Glenn Hendricks told a news conference.
+“These folks were heroes during COVID 19, the buses never stopped running, VTA didn’t stop running.
+They just kept at work, and now we’re really calling on them to be heroes a second time to survive such a terrible, terrible tragedy,” Santa Clara County Supervisor Cindy Chavez.

+Police vehicles and orange crime-scene tape blocked off the area where the shooting happened, and reporters were kept at a distance The rail yard is in the city’s administrative neighborhood, near the sheriff’s office and city and county offices.

+Bomb squads were searching the rail complex after receiving information about possible explosive devices inside the building, Davis said.

 VTA trains were already out on morning runs when the shooting occurred.
-Light rail service was to be suspended at noon and replaced with bus bridges, Hendricks said.
+Light rail service was to be suspended at noon and replaced with bus bridges, agency Chairman Glenn Hendricks told a news conference.

+“It’s just very difficult for everyone to be able to try to wrap their heads around and understand what has happened,” Hendricks said.

 Two patients were transported to Santa Clara Valley Medical Center, according to spokesperson Joy Alexiou.
 One person was pronounced dead upon arrival, and the other was in critical condition.